Onda-Jazz/website/epk.md

 ## Schedule

-Onda played regularly at Milltown in Carrboro, NC throughout the summer, at the 2014 Carrboro Music Festival, and at the North Carolina Museum of Art.
+Onda has performed at the North Carolina Museum of Art in Raleigh, Milltown in Carrboro, and at the Carrboro Music Festival.

 <ul class="post-list shows" id='shows'>
 {% for post in site.shows %}